How to enable the camera, microphone, or WebRTC

 iOS camera and mic access

-For iOS, enabling the camera and microphone is only supported in iOS 14.3 or newer and is only supported in Native 2D Mode.
-In addition to calling Web.SetCameraAndMicrophoneEnabled(), you must also enter text for the "Camera Usage Description" and "Microphone Usage Description" in iOS Player Settings -> Other Settings:
+For iOS, enabling the camera and microphone is only supported in iOS 15 or newer and is only supported in Native 2D Mode.
+The application can either enable camera and microphone access together with Web.SetCameraAndMicrophoneEnabled() or separately with iOSWebView.SetCameraEnabled() and SetMicrophoneEnabled().
+In addition to calling one of these methods, you must also enter text for the "Camera Usage Description" and "Microphone Usage Description" in iOS Player Settings -> Other Settings:

 iOS camera and mic player settings

-• When the application calls Web.SetCameraAndMicrophoneEnabled() for the very first time, the operating system displays permission prompts containing the text that you entered for the camera and microphone usage descriptions in Player Settings.
-If the user grants permission, then this step occurs only once.
+• The first time that a web page tries to access the camera or microphone, the operating system displays permission prompts containing the text that you entered for the camera and microphone usage descriptions in Player Settings.
+If the user grants permission, then this step occurs only once, and the permission prompts aren't shown on subsequent runs of the app.

 • Not all websites that use the camera and microphone correctly support mobile Safari.
 Here's an example of one that does, which can be used for testing.